-Nonprofits should consider strategic partnerships and mergers as a tool to strengthen program quality and realize organizational efficiencies.
+Strategic partnerships and mergers can be meaningful tools to strengthen program quality and realize organizational efficiencies.
 As the public and private funding environments tighten, strategic partnerships and mergers offer opportunities to advance your mission and strengthen your impact.
 Organizations pursue strategic partnerships, ranging from joint programming to shared administrative functions, where there are mutual benefits while remaining independent.
-Mergers involves a strategic restructuring that most often includes the creation or dissolution of one or more organizations.
+Mergers involve a legal restructuring that may include the creation or dissolution of one or more organizations.
 Every merger is unique and must take into consideration the cultures, goals, strengths, and challenges of each partner.

 - Negotiations: Once organizations feel comfortable that there is a strategic fit and decide to proceed, we will work with the organizations to conduct thorough due diligence and to create a joint partnership or merger plan.
 Both organizations will need legal representation to review a merger plan.